ChengranAA/stack_based_vm_python/README.md

 -  `ADD`: Pops values from the stack, adds them, and pushes the result back onto the stack.
 -  `HLT`: Halts the VM, resetting its registers and stack.
 -  `JMP value`: Jumps to a specified instruction index.
--  `ACC`: Updates the compare register based on the accumulator.
+-  `SUM`: Updates the compare register based on the accumulator.
 -  `CMP value`: Compares the value in the compare register with the specified value.

 ## How to run